rolypolytoy/S1/README.md

 - Built with modular, reproducible hardware rather than eBay-lifted used parts, or exclusive enterprise hardware.
 This enables reproducibility, performance, and low cost, a difficult trifecta to nail for both DIY-ers and commercial vendors.
 - Fully documented with CAD, BOMs, control logic, and code.
 - Designed for educational and research-grade applications.

----

-_This is a work-in-progress.
-Contributions, feedback, and collaborations are welcome._